 06 of 14

-This is one of my favorite basket quilt blocks.
+This is one a favorite basket quilt blocks.
 Sun and Shadows finishes at 12" x 12", and is a ready-made on-point design.
 It's a wonderful block to use in strippy set quilts (quilts in vertical or horizontal rows that are separated by some type of long border), but it works nicely in any design you'd like to create.

 07 of 14